-Keep in mind that there may be a bit of walking between trains, and so this is not great if you have big, heavy bags.
+Keep in mind that there may be a bit of walking between trains, so this is not great for passengers who have big, heavy bags.

 There are a few options when it comes to traveling by bus, which one you pick should depend on where in the city you are staying.

 If you are staying in central Paris, the RoissyBus leaves from all terminals to Opéra, every 15-20 minutes, from 6:00 am -12:30 am.

 The trip takes around an hour, and the fare is €12.50.